This post may contain affiliate links. Please read our disclosure policy.

 One of the most popular recipes on my blog is this Whole30 Mongolian Beef recipe, and it’s definitely a favorite in our household, too!
 I’ve revamped it and tweaked it just a little bit for those that prefer not to eat red meat or are trying to cut back on their red meat intake for this Mongolian Chicken recipe.
 Similar, but different!

-It’s one that, just like the Mongolian Beef recipe, your whole family will love and it’s super easy to make!
+This Mongolian Chicken is one that, just like the Mongolian Beef recipe, your whole family will love and it’s super easy to make!

 For the Chicken:

 - 2 lbs boneless, skinless chicken breasts

 - 1 tsp kosher salt